coding-for-reproducible-research/CfRR_Courses/contributing/postgraduate_teaching_assistants.md

 ### R Workshop Lead

- - **R Workshop Lead**: Lead and support delivery of R training workshops, including: Introduction to R, Working with data in R, Regression Analysis with R.
+ - **R Workshop Lead**: Lead and support delivery of R training workshops such as: Introduction to R, Working with data in R, Regression Analysis with R.
- - **Python Workshop Lead**: Lead and support delivery of Python training workshops including: Introduction to Python, Python for Data Analysis
+ - **Python Workshop Lead**: Lead and support delivery of Python training workshops such as: Introduction to Python, Python for Data Analysis
- - **R Workshop Support**: Support delivery of including: Introduction to R, Working with Data in R, Regression Analysis with R.
+ - **R Workshop Support**: Support delivery of R training workshops such as: Introduction to R, Working with Data in R, Regression Analysis with R.
- - **R/Python Workshop Support**: Lead and support delivery of R or Python training workshops including: Introduction to R, Working with Data in R, Regression Analysis with R, Introduction to Python, Python for Data Analysis
+ - **R/Python Workshop Support**: Lead and support delivery of R or Python training workshops such as: Introduction to R, Working with Data in R, Regression Analysis with R, Introduction to Python, Python for Data Analysis

 Please consult the PTA role description for full details.
 If you do not have a copy, contact the CfRR team using the details below.
 You can also read a general overview of [workshop leader and helper responsibilities](./roles.ipynb).